|

 Definitely the most numerous gull species at N'Gor in September

-The largest flock seen consisted of over 100 birds
+The largest flock seen consisted of about 120

 Caspian Tern